vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 [Nomad](https://www.nomadproject.io/), [traefik](https://containo.us/traefik/), [k8s](https://kubernetes.io/) were all on the table at one point or another.
 The [github issue for setting up CD](https://github.com/vorce/playlist_log/issues/7) served as a brain dump and log.

-Would it have been even simpler to set up Continuous Deployment with anything else?
-I think maybe yes, but then again you would add another dependency.
+Would it have been even simpler to set up Continuous Deployment with something else?
+Likely, but then again you would need another dependency.

 ## Show me the code

 Another convenient benefit of this approach that most of the workflow is documented in a sort of logical place.
 In the application code itself.
-Here's how it's implemented for Playlistlog: [controller](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log_web/controllers/dockerhub_controller.ex) + [logic](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log/dockerhub.ex)
+Here's how it's implemented for Playlistlog: [controller](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log_web/controllers/dockerhub_controller.ex) + [logic](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log/dockerhub.ex).

 ## Conclusion

 I'm happy with this setup.
-I think it is pragmatic, works well, and does not make me overly reliant on a particular server setup.
+It's pragmatic, works well, and does not make me reliant on a particular server setup.
 As long as I have docker and access to the docker socket (this might not be common though?)
 I should be able to run this setup anywhere.

 I would love to hear suggestions for improvements or alternative ways -- my contact details are on the [about page](/about.html).